hluk/CopyQ/docs/scripting-api.rst

    Resets color if color name is empty string.

-   Throws exception is the color name is not empty and invalid.
+   Throws an exception if the color name is empty or invalid.

    .. code-block:: js